 9. Curtains, Drapes, and Shades

-Curtains, drapes, and shades attract airborne dust and should only be cleaned once a year.
+Curtains, drapes, and Custom Motorized Shades attract airborne dust and should only be cleaned once a year.

 When cleaning the drapes, check the panels for care instructions.
 It’s also a good time to dust the rods.
 Curtains most likely will always be able to be machine-washed but check the care label to make sure.
 Avoid high heat in the dryer and remove while slightly damp to iron or rehang.